 Stellar sales work is possible outside of a traditional company office.
-As a sales manager, it is important to lead your remote team with the intention of helping them reach their goals while adjusting to a new way to work.
+As a sales manager, it is important to lead your virtual sales team with the intention of helping them reach their goals while adjusting to a new way to work.

-Working remotely can be challenging for sales teams, and for managers who are used to working with employees face-to-face, there can be some uncertainty around how to support employees in a remote setting.
-Some challenges remote sales managers face include:
+Working remotely can be challenging for sales teams, and for managers who are used to working with employees face-to-face, there can be some uncertainty around how to support employees in a virtual setting.
+Some challenges virtual sales managers face include:

 Knowing when to turn off: Feeling pressured to be accessible or working at all times.